LESFMIP-sprint/sprint-info/docs/highlights.md

 And the Winter jet speed, also focussed on UK and smoothed with a 15 year running mean.
 ![Jet](assets/Ben_Summer_Jet_lat.png)

+**Day 3**
+Holly has been looking at the Subpolar Gyre and the seasonality of the SST.

 ## March 2024

 **Day 5**